learnk8s/learnk8s.io/src/terraformAks/content.md

 Also, ARM lack advanced features such as keeping track of what's being deployed, dry runs, and the ability to modularise and reuse your code.

-If Pulumi gave you the extreme flexibility of writing your own code, ARM takes that away by giving you a semi static JSON file where you can dynamically inject variables.
+If Pulumi gave you the extreme flexibility of writing your own code, ARM takes it away by giving you a semi static JSON file where you can dynamically inject variables.

 Azure Templates are made of two parts:

 1. a generic template and
-1. A parameter file that is used to inject the value in the template
+1. a parameter file that is used to inject values in the template

 Here you can [find the generic template for the Azure Load Balancer](https://github.com/Azure/azure-quickstart-templates/blob/master/201-1-vm-loadbalancer-2-nics/azuredeploy.json).